 Ford Motor Company and Ford Motor Credit Company have issued several new bonds in the past 6 months.
 Ford Motor Credit Company’s newest issue includes 5-year corporate bonds (listed as call protected) dated March 28, 2013 and callable 10-year bonds dated March 21, 2013.
 The newest 10-year bonds have a 3.75% coupon, versus the 3.65% coupon on 10-year Ford Motor Credit bonds issued last month.
 The new Baa3 rated 5-year Ford bonds should have an annual yield 370% greater than the current 0.81% 5-year U.S. treasuries.
+To see a list of high yielding CDs go here.

 Here are a few of the Ford Motor Company and Ford Motor Credit bonds currently on the secondary market: